SarahMHaigh/SarahMHaigh.github.io/_pages/about.md

 <b>May 2024</b> - Wendy and Michelle attended this year's Society of Biological Psychiatry ([SOBP](https://sobp.org/2024-sobp-annual-meeting/)) conference in Autin, TX.

-<b>Graduation 2024!</b> - A huge congratulation to Michelle Ruiz, Shane Trivitt, and Lindsey Bevilacqua for graduating.
+<b>Graduation 2024!</b> - A huge congratulation to Michelle Ruiz, Rasia Yankaway, Shane Trivitt, and Lindsey Bevilacqua for graduating.
 Good luck with the next chapter.

 <b>May 2024</b> - Carson Smith successfully defended his Master's on "Localizing Visual Allodynia in Migraine".
 Watch out for the paper to be submitted soon...